offconvex/offconvex.github.io/_posts/2016-03-22-saddlepoints.md

 ## Beyond Simple Saddle Points

 We have seen algorithms that can handle (simple) saddle points.
-However, non-convex problems can have much more complicated landscapes that involve *degenerate* saddle points - points whose Hessian is positive semidefinite and have 0 eigenvalues.
+However, non-convex problems can have much more complicated landscapes that involve *degenerate* saddle points &mdash; points whose Hessian is positive semidefinite and have 0 eigenvalues.
 Such degenerate structure often indicates a complicated saddle point (such as a [monkey saddle](https://en.wikipedia.org/wiki/Monkey_saddle), Figure (a)) or a set of connected saddle points (Figures (b)(c)).
 In [Anandkumar, Ge 2016](http://arxiv.org/abs/1602.05908) we gave an algorithm that can deal with some of these *degenerate* saddle points.

 ![Higher order saddle points](/assets/saddle/highorder.png)